UglyKvistCode/ProductCard-Headphones/README.md

 CSS

 Purpose
-This project was built for learning and experimentation.
+This project was built for learning.